 Geologically, Fuerteventura is the oldest of the Canary Islands and most of it is said to have formed as a result of volcanic eruptions 5 million years ago.
-We did a hike up what remains of this volcano on a clear sunny day in the spring of 2020.
+We did a hike up what remains of this volcano – Volcano Bayuyo, on a clear sunny spring day.
 It was a decent hike, easy for us at least, and takes about an hour to get to the summit and back down.

 You see several volcano like structures popping up in the north part of the island and we decided that we wanted to hike up Bayuyo.
 There is a dirt road where you can drive, cycle or walk up to and start the hike from.
 There were mud bikes and buggys driving by on the path, which looked fun!
 I definitely want to do that sometime.
 We arrived at Volcanes de Bayuyo from the Corralejo side.

 A one-sided collapsed caldera is already visible upon nearing the volcano.
 The road for cars ended and we dropped our rental in what looked like a parking lot.
 As soon as we stepped out of the car the tiny fellas appeared out of nowhere and started to come towards us.
 Not sure if this one was just posing or trying to beg for some food.

 Soon we start the climb.
 It is not steep initially but the path is rocky.
 There wasn’t anybody ahead of us at the time so we just followed a faint track up.